Ethnic groups of Argentina: French

 French immigration has left a significant mark on Argentina, with a notable influence on the arts, culture, science and society of the country.
 Many emblematic buildings in cities like Buenos Aires, Rosario, and Córdoba were built following French Beaux Arts and neoclassical styles, such as the Argentine National Congress, the Metropolitan Cathedral, or the Central Bank building.
 In particular, landscape architect Carlos Thays, in his position as 1891 Director of Parks and Walkways, is largely responsible for planting thousands of trees, creating the Buenos Aires Botanical Garden and giving the city many of its parks and plazas that are sometimes compared to similar designs in Paris.

 While Argentines of French descent make up a substantial percent of the Argentine population, they are less visible than other similarly sized ethnic groups.
 This is due to the high degree of assimilation and the lack of substantial French colonies throughout the country.

-Spaniards

-Argentine elites diminished the Spanish culture from their culture in the newly independent country and created Argentine culture.

-Between 1857 and 1940 more than 2 million Spanish people emigrated to Argentina, mostly from Galicia, Basque Country, Asturias, Cantabria in northern Spain, Catalonia in northeast Spain, and also from Andalusia in southern Spain.

 Scandinavians

 Scandinavians arrived in Argentina around 1909.
 The first ones settled in the northeastern area and founded a city called Villa Svea (now called Oberá).
 It was composed of Swedes, Norwegians and Finns.
 Russians, Germans, English and Danish joined them before and after World War I and spread throughout the country.